kamathhrishi/hrishikamath.github.io/index.md

 ## Open Source Contributions

 #### PySyft
-"A library for answering questions using data you cannot see"
+<em>"A library for answering questions using data you cannot see"</em>
 <br/>
 A framework for privacy-preserving deep learning using Pytorch and Tensorflow.
 <br/>